saygaikwad/TASK2.EL/README.md

-# TASK2.EL
-This Tableau dashboard visualizes sales and profit trends across product categories, months, states, and cities using the Global Superstore dataset.
 # Tableau Sales Dashboard

 This project showcases a Tableau dashboard created using the Global Superstore dataset to analyze sales and profit trends across different product categories, months, states, and cities.